Home drain clogs happen, and they can be a hassle. But because people have to live with them, they’re more careful about what they put down them.

 In commercial kitchens, remind employees to avoid casting away grease, which easily builds up in commercial drains, along with stringy foods, egg shells, and pasta.
 Make sure large trash cans are nearby sinks for easy plate-scrapping.

-In salons, remind employees to sweep up hair before spraying down floors, as hair can wrap itself around a drain stopper like a lover that won’t let go.
+In salons, remind employees to sweep up hair before spraying down floors, as hair can wrap itself around a drain stopper like a lover who won’t let go.

 Flush Your Drains Regularly